 drum or playing a flute called a fadno or chanting words of their

-own composition to invokes the Reindeer spirit from the
+own composition to invoke the Reindeer spirit from the otherworld.

-otherworld.
-Once in trance, the Noadi stabs the initiate in the
+Once in trance, the Noadi stabs the initiate in the breast region

-breast region above the heart with a reindeer antler.
-The act is
+above the heart with a reindeer antler.
+The act is not lethal but

-not lethal but connects the spirit power of the Reindeer to the
+connects the spirit power of the Reindeer to the individual.

 The Reindeer has gifts humans do not possess.
 They can see much more than a human can in the dark.
 The reindeer can see in ultraviolet light whereas we need a black light to do so.
 The ability to see in the dark is of course desirable in a land where most of the winter is in perpetual darkness.
 The great female reindeer is the mother goddess who bears the sun out of the darkness between her antlers.